2025 update on $\varepsilon_K$ in the Standard Model with lattice QCD inputs: Results

-In Fig.~\ref{fig:depsK:sum:ctu:rbc:his} \subref{fig:depsK+sigma:ctu:rbc:his}, we plot the average $\Delta\epsK$ and the error $\sigma_{\Delta\epsK}$ as a function of time.
-Here we find that the average of $\Delta\epsK$ has increased with some fluctuations by $\cong 49\%$ during the period of 2012--2024, and its error $\sigma_{\Delta\epsK}$ has decreased with some ripples by $\cong 27\%$ during the same period.
-These two effects interfere constructively to produce the $5.1\sigma$ tension in $\Delta\epsK$ in 2024.
-The decrease in $\sigma_{\Delta\epsK}$ with respect to time comes from significant progress in achieving higher precision on input parameters during this period (2023--2024).
-As time goes on, the lattice QCD calculations become more precise, and the experimental results also get more accurate, which constructively leads to the reduction in $\sigma_{\Delta\epsK}$.

 In Table \ref{tab:err-budget:ctu:rbc}, we present the error budget for $|\epsK|^\text{SM}$ evaluated using the AOF results of Wolfenstein parameters, the FNAL/MILC-22 results for exclusive $\Vcb$, the FLAG-24 results for $\BK$, the RBC-UKQCD estimate for $\xi_\text{LD}$, the indirect method for $\xi_0$, and the traditional method for $\eta_i$ of $c-t$ unitarity.
 Here we find that the dominant error ($\cong 52\%$) in $|\epsK|^\text{SM}$ comes from exclusive $\Vcb$, while the errors coming from $\eta_{ct}$, $\bar{\eta}$, and $\eta_{cc}$ are sub-dominant.
 Hence, if we are to observe a gap $\Delta\epsK$ much greater than $5.1\sigma$, it is essential to reduce the error in exclusive $\Vcb$ significantly.
 In exclusive $\Vcb$, the error of $\Vcb$ comes from the two sources: one is experimental and the other is theoretical.
 The errors coming from the experiments are beyond the scope of this paper, and so we focus on the errors coming from the theory (lattice QCD).
 The dominant error in the theoretical calculation of the semileptonic form factors using lattice QCD tools comes from the heavy quark discretization error (HQDE) for the charm quark in lattice QCD.
 If one use the Fermilab action \cite{ El-Khadra:1996wdx}, the HQDE is about 1.0\%, which is significantly larger than any other errors in the theoretical side.
 The Oktay-Kronfeld (OK) action \cite{ Oktay:2008ex} is improved up to the $\lambda^3$ order at the tree level, while the Fermilab action is improved up to the $\sim \lambda^1$ order.
 In order to reduce the HQDE by a factor of $\lambda \sim 1/5$, there are on-going efforts to use the OK action and improved currents \cite{ Bailey:2020uon} to calculate the $B \to D^{(*)}$ semileptonic form factors as in Ref.~\cite{ Bhattacharya:2023llf}.